GOP blocks bill to keep government going; new try ahead

 "We just have to make difficult choices," Speaker Nancy Pelosi told House Democrats during an evening caucus meeting, according to a person granted anonymity to discuss the private session.

 As the overall price tag comes down, Pelosi said the president is “working on that piece,” referring to talks underway with the Senate.
-Despite the rush to amass votes, Pelosi said the House Democrats would not move ahead on a bill until it is acceptable to their colleagues in the Senate.
+Pelosi said the House Democrats would not move ahead on a bill until it is acceptable to their colleagues in the Senate.
 “We're not there yet," she said.

 Exiting the caucus meeting, Rep. Richard Neal, D-Mass., the chairman of the Way & Means Committee, said as momentum builds toward Thursday, he was expecting a new total amount: “Let’s pop the number.”